frictionlessdata/schema-collaboration/documentation/User.md

 These steps are the same for deleting a Datapackage or a Comment.

 ### Other operations
-Other operations in the admin: just navigate on the left hand side to Comments and use it to modify, delete or add objects as needed.
+Other operations in the admin: navigate within the menu on the left-hand side and use it to modify, delete or add objects as needed.